Chapter 1. Introduction and Methods

-- First, the difference between the oldest and most recent estimates must be statistically significant with alpha=0.05.
+- First, the difference between the oldest and most recent estimates must be statistically significant at alpha=0.05.

-- Second, the magnitude of average annual rate of change must be at least 1% per year when the measures are framed as a favorable outcome or as an adverse outcome.
+- Second, the average annual rate of change must be at least 1% to be considered statistically significant when the measures are framed either as a favorable outcome or as an adverse outcome.

-Only changes over time that meet these two criteria are discussed in the 2008 reports.
-They are categorized as the following:
+Only changes over time that meet these criteria are discussed in the 2009 reports.
+Changes in disparities are categorized as follows:

 - Core measures for which the relative differences are changing less than 1% per year are identified as staying the same.

-- Core measures for which the relative differences are becoming smaller at a rate of more than 1% per year are identified as improving.
+- Core measures for which the relative differences are becoming smaller at a rate of more than 1% per year in the same direction are identified as improving.

-- Core measures for which the relative differences are becoming larger at a rate of more than 1% per year are identified as worsening.
+- Core measures for which the relative differences are becoming larger at a rate of more than 1% per year in the same direction are identified as worsening.

 An additional constraint relates to trends among specific racial and ethnic groups.
 Different Federal databases completed transition to the new Federal standards for racial and ethnic data that were required by 2003 at different times.
-These new standards created two separate racial categories: "Asian" and "Native Hawaiian or Other Pacific Islander."
+These new standards created two separate racial categories: Asian and NHOPI.
 In addition, individuals could report more than one race.
-This results in underestimates for the "American Indian and Alaska Native" category, since a large proportion of this group identify as mixed race.
+Since a large proportion of AI/ANs identify as mixed race, many AI/ANs may be categorized as more than one race.
 In contrast, effects on estimates for Whites, Blacks, and Hispanics were proportionately much smaller.
-Consequently, the 2008 NHDR, as in the previous year, shows shorter trends (i.e., fewer years of data) for groups directly or significantly affected by the new standards, such as Asian, NHOPI, AI/AN, and multiple-race individuals.
+Therefore, the 2009 NHDR, as in the previous year, shows shorter trends (i.e., fewer years of data) for groups directly or significantly affected by the new standards, such as Asian, NHOPI, AI/AN, and multiple-race individuals.

 Bivariate and Multivariate Analyses

-Bivariate analyses are included for some measures for which data are available to examine the interrelationship between race/ethnicity and SES.
-These analyses appear in Chapter 3, Access to Health Care, as well as in the section on low-income groups in Chapter 4, Priority Populations.
-This year, the NHDR also examines the question of the interrelationship between insurance status and income for quality of care in more depth for some selected measures through the use of bivariate analyses in Chapter 4, Priority Populations.
+Bivariate analyses are included for some measures for which data are available to examine the interrelationship between race/ethnicity and socioeconomic factors.
+This year, the NHDR also examines the interrelationship between insurance status and income for quality of care in more depth.
+This relationship is shown for some selected measures through the use of bivariate analyses in Chapter 4, Priority Populations.

-Health care utilization measures are difficult to interpret and were excluded when summarizing disparities in access to care.xi In Chapter 4, Priority Populations, which presents information on each population separately, all core measures are used when summarizing trends in disparities for each group.
-However, in the Highlights, where multiple groups are presented side by side, only core measures with estimates for all racial and ethnic groups over time are used to facilitate comparisons across the groups.
-As noted above, an exception is made for income comparisons of quality measures because much less information is available for income groups than for racial and ethnic groups.
+Health care utilization measures are difficult to interpret and were excluded when summarizing disparities in access to care.xii In Chapter 4, Priority Populations, which presents information on each population separately, all core measures are used when summarizing trends in disparities for each group.
+However, in the Highlights, where multiple groups are presented side by side, only core measures with estimates for all racial and ethnic groups over time are used, to facilitate comparisons across groups.
+An exception is made for income comparisons of quality measures because much less information is available for income groups than for racial and ethnic groups.

-Beginning with the 2005 NHDR, rates relative to standard reference groups are used to quantify the magnitude of disparities and to identify the largest disparities faced by specific groups.
+Beginning with the 2005 NHDR, rates relative to standard reference groups are used to quantify the magnitude of disparities and to identify the largest disparities specific groups faced.
 For each group, the group rate was divided by the reference group rate to calculate the relative rate for each core measure.
 Relative rates of selected core measures are presented in the Highlights section of this report.

 Return to Contents